 About This Center

 UT Health Austin’s Comprehensive Memory Center within the Mulva Clinic for the Neurosciences diagnoses and treats neurodegenerative conditions that impact memory, behavior, and other cognitive functions in adult patients (18 years and older).
-Our mission is to put patients and their loved ones at the center of their care.
-We want to help you and your loved ones live your best lives by determining what is causing the changes you are experiencing and providing you with support and resources.
+We put patients and their loved ones at the center of their care.
+Our goal is to help you and your care partners live your best lives by determining what is causing the changes you are experiencing and providing you with support and resources.

 In 2021, the Comprehensive Memory Center was recognized as an Age-Friendly Health System-Committed to Care Excellence for its efforts to improve health care for older adults through the use of evidence-based interventions knowns as the "4Ms" (What Matters, Medication, Mentation, and Mobility).